 14K vs 18K Gold: Which One Should You Choose?

-When buying fine jewelry, one of the first questions that comes up is: What’s the difference between 14K and 18K gold?
-Both look stunning, both are real gold - but they’re not quite the same.
-The karat number tells you how pure the gold is, how it wears over time, and even how much it costs.
+Both are real gold.
+Both look stunning.
+But they’re not exactly the same.
+The karat number affects how pure the gold is, how it wears over time, how it looks on your skin, and even how much it costs.

 At OG Fine Jewelry, we craft pieces from both 14K and 18K gold, so you can choose what best matches your style, budget, and lifestyle.
 Let’s explore the real difference between these two luxurious metals.